 - Moral economies of Fairtrade consumption and recycling.

 This theme is affiliated with the Centre for Research on Socio-Cultural Change (CRESC), which makes a significant contribution to academic debates on public policy and social change in the UK and other national contexts.

-For guidance on choosing a research project, please visit the Faculty of Social Sciences Research website.
+For guidance on choosing a research project, please visit our website.
 Information there will help you identify and articulate your research project, and tells you who to contact to discuss it before writing your proposal and submitting an application.